 It’s likely that your marketing automation system has some mechanism for passing leads over to sales when you deem them qualified.

 Not only that, but both your marketing and sales teams need to agree as to when a lead is qualified.
 Create a definition of a qualified lead together.
 This is the only way these leads will have a reasonable chance at conversion.

 But what happens when leads aren’t quite ready to buy?
 Do they just drop out of your funnel?

 Make sure that marketing and sales communicate so that leads aren’t lost after sales tries to close the deal.

-There is a lot that marketing automation can do, but be careful to not get in over your head by overusing the technology.
-If you overautomate your marketing, you risk becoming impersonal.
+There is a lot that marketing automation can do but know your limits.
+If you over automate your marketing, you risk becoming impersonal.
 This will make your leads really feel that they are just another number in your system, which is off-putting.

 Another risk is that your team doesn’t have the resources to backload an overly complex marketing automation system with the content it needs.
 If you are heavily segmenting a list and need unique content to fill each segment, then you need to have the resources to create that much content for each campaign.
-If you do not, be sure to keep your efforts simple to ensure that the leads in your pipeline still get a great experience.
+Keep your efforts simple to ensure that the leads get a valuable experience.